minprog/uva-prog-ink/10 Workshops/10 Workshop 1/10 Reading.md

 # The first week

-This *Python Practice* section will be your first day of Python programming.
-Today, you'll learn about communicating with the user, and about strings, loops and `if` statements.
+This workshop will guide your first week of Python programming.
+You'll learn about communicating with the user, and about strings, loops and `if` statements.

 Please prepare for this day using the readings below.
 They will not always immediately make sense without practice, but that's no problem.
-You may want to re-read during the week.
+Re-read them during the week, and you will start to see the light.

 ## Homework